Priyanshu-Chaniyara/EatEasy/README.md

 ## Overview
 EatEasy is a web-based food ordering platform designed for single restaurants, providing a seamless experience for both customers and administrators.
-Customers can browse menus, place orders, and track their status in real-time, while admins can manage orders, update statuses, and oversee restaurant operations.
+Customers can browse menus, place orders, and track their status in real-time, while admin can manage orders, update statuses, and oversee restaurant operations.

 ## Features